ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcAdminObjs.md

         ...
     };

-Instead you need a pointer to to the trace admin object and register it during runtime at the server if needed.
+Instead you need a pointer to the trace admin object and register it during runtime at the server if needed.
 If the admin object is no longer needed it must be released to avoid memory leaks.